QuentinFuxa/Paper-notes/How Artificial Intelligence and machine learning research impacts payment card fraud detection: A survey and industry benchmark.md

 - Receiver Operating Characteristic: how well the classifier is able to be specific and sensitive simultaneously
 - Matthews Correlation Coefficient

+A key metric is the number of alert in day, 𝐴𝑙𝑒𝑟𝑡𝐷: There is an operational cost for such a process.
 The practitioner metrics typically are
 - 𝐴𝑙𝑒𝑟𝑡𝐷
 - %fraud entity detected